ShahsTestingZone/100-Days-of-Kotlin/log.md

 This was a good refresher for RecyclerViews.
 In terms of compartmentalising the code it did take me a while to sit and understand concepts.
 In particular keeping the adapter logic seperate from the ViewHolder logic.
 This makes sense but was different to how i first built an app using recyclerview.
 I still need to get my head around the use of a private constructor and benefits of inner classes.

+The project I worked on this section is called '07_RecyclerViewFundamentals'

 ### Day 16: December 4th, 2021 (Saturday)